zkacz00/quiz-app/README.md

-## Ultimate Quiz App 🚀
+## Ultimate Quiz App ✨✨✨

 Welcome to the Ultimate Quiz App, where you can challenge your knowledge across various exciting categories like history, culture, technology, and more!
-It's available in two awesome languages: English and Polish.
+It's available in two languages: English and Polish.

 👉 See the live demo [here](https://ultimate-quiz-app.netlify.app/).